howtographql/howtographql/content/backend/typescript-apollo/5-connecting-server-and-database.md

 </Instruction>

-Now let's understand how these new resolvers are working!
+Let's understand how these new resolvers are working:

 1. You find and return all the `link` objects in your database.
-To do this you are using the `PrismaClient` instance (`context.prisma`) available via the `context` argument we discussed a moment ago.
+To do this you are using the `PrismaClient` instance available through `context.prisma`.

 2. Similar to the `feed` resolver, you're simply invoking a function on the `PrismaClient` instance.
-You're calling the `create` method on a `link` from your Prisma Client API.
+You're calling the `create` method on the `link` model from your Prisma Client API.
 As arguments, you're passing the data that the resolvers receive via the `args` parameter.

-> *Note:* Prisma queries return [```Promise```](https://nodejs.dev/learn/understanding-javascript-promises) objects as these are asynchronous.
-So in both `resolvers` you are returning a `Promise`.
-This is not a problem as Apollo Server is capable of detecting and automatically resolving any ```Promise``` object that is returned from resolver functions.
+> *Note:* Prisma queries return [`Promise`](https://nodejs.dev/learn/understanding-javascript-promises) objects as these are asynchronous.
+So in both resolvers you are returning a `Promise`.
+This is not a problem as Apollo Server is capable of detecting and automatically resolving any `Promise` object that is returned from resolver functions.

 ### Testing the new implementation